lillianngoiri/Akannames/README.md

 ## Project Name
 - AKAN NAMES
 ## Project Description
-- The Akan project is code by Lillian Ngoiri.
-The project consists of a form that one is expected to fill in starting with the date of birth, followed by the month and then the year of birth.and my active links.
+- The project consists of a form that one is expected to fill in starting with the date of birth, followed by the month and then the year of birth.
+He or she is expected to submit the form and an alert message will appear indicating the akan name according to the information entered and my active links.
 ## Authors Name.
 - LILLIAN NGOIRI
 ## Setup Instruction